Future Tech:Stage Braunschweig

 Evening Event

-Following the program on the Future-Tech:Stage at 06:30pm, the afterhour kicks off with the popular Feierabendbeats.
+Following the program on the Future-Tech:Stage at 06:30pm, the afterhour kicked off with the popular Feierabendbeats.
 Organized by students for students, this event brings a vibrant energy to the end of the university day.
 Come by and dance together in the courtyard of the Altgebäude as we head into the summer night!
-The project team will be providing rich beats from local DJs, chilled drinks, and plenty of good vibes to set the perfect mood.
-Whether you want to end the day relaxing or dance until the sun goes down, we’ll be there for you from 06:30pm to 10:00pm.
+The project team was providing rich beats from local DJs, chilled drinks, and plenty of good vibes to set the perfect mood.

 More stages